 may be used, and a deed or other document purporting to be endorsed with such a facsimile is, until the contrary is shown, to be regarded as bearing the facsimile under this subsection.

-[Section 13 inserted by No. 38 of 2007 s.
+[Section 13 inserted: No. 38 of 2007 s.
 107.]

 Division 3 — Minister to have access to certain information

-[Heading inserted by No. 38 of 2007 s.
+[Heading inserted: No. 38 of 2007 s.
 107.]

 14. Minister may get certain information from water service licensees